FCollaPi/p2-datasci4health/README.md

 Halfway through the modeling, during discussions, we felt the urge to add a few more variables (more on this later).
 However, we had much better results right out of the bat for the time being.

-Halfway through the modeling, during discussions, we felt the urge to add a few more variables (more on this later).
-However, we had much better results right out of the bat for the time being.

 #### Classification Model
 The PCA was a new addition to the analysis, which we had not included in the previous trial.
 In addition, the setup of the PCA required extra literature reading since we were not super confident about the relation between the number of components and the explained variance.